 First-ever financial education textbook now available across the UK

-The first-ever curriculum mapped financial education textbook – funded jointly by MoneySavingExpert founder Martin Lewis and the Money and Pensions Service – has now landed in secondary schools in Wales, following the successful roll-out of versions in England, Scotland and Northern Ireland.
+The first-ever curriculum-mapped financial education textbook – funded jointly by MoneySavingExpert founder Martin Lewis and the Money and Pensions Service – is now available in secondary schools across the UK, following the successful roll-out of versions in Wales, England, Scotland and Northern Ireland last year.

-Over 16,500 hard copies of the Welsh version of the Your Money Matters book were delivered for free to over 200 secondary and middle schools in September this year, as well as an accompanying online teacher's guide and a PowerPoint version for use in lessons, which were all made available for free to support home learning.
+As well as the textbooks, schools are given an accompanying online teacher's guide and a PowerPoint version for use in lessons, which were all made available for free to support home learning.
+Digital copies of the textbooks can also be downloaded for free (see the links below).

 You can download a copy for free